 The Zipper Board is fun, hands-on and engaging and children will exercise their fine motors skills while learning about the letter Z. The zippers open in the direction of how you would form or make the letter z when writing it on paper.

-This activity was inspired by the book Zip it by Patricia Hegarty.
+This activity was inspired by the book Zip it by Patricia Hegarty (affiliate link).
 The book is highly interactive and is a great tool to introduce the letter Z.

 What you will need?